NEW K3 IS Camera

 Discover new details in your in-situ TEM experiments with up to 1200 fps, a large field of view and unprecedented sensitivity.
 The K3 IS provides the same electron counting performance of the K3 camera, with the added ability to capture counted data continuously.
 Take advantage of all the same counting benefits during in-situ experiments:

 - Higher DQE

 - …and more

-In the example below you can observe alloy dissociation during heating, taken with the K3 IS camera together with the Protochips Fusion in-situ heating system.
+In the example below you can observe alloy dissociation during heating, taken with the K3 IS camera together with an in-situ heating system.

 Data was acquired at a low electron dose rate of 27 e-/Å2/s and a total electron dose of only 3240 e-/Å2.

 A quick video (<2 minutes) explaining the principle of electron counting and how it delivers the highest resolution results for single particle cryo-electron microscopy.